 However, there are also plenty of occasions when compromise isn’t an option.
 Accessibility is one such example.
 There is no halfway-house with accessibility; either something is accessible or it is not.
 This extends beyond simply having ramps, lifts, toilets, & hearing loops etc., but actually having them available for use, not blocked, not impeded, and not hidden behind a staircase that someone else must climb to get the assistance you need.
 Something as simple as blocking an access route or forgetting to put out the ramp is all that is needed to render something inaccessible.
-I’ve tried being nice with the people who do this, but my protests fall on deaf ears.
+I’ve tried being nice with the people who do this, but my protests are ignored.
 It’s only when I put my wheels down and refuse to compromise that I am listened to, and I know that this is the same for many other disabled people.

 I don’t take things as seriously as I should.